 Tell us a bit about your chosen techniques and how you use them

-All yarn and textile work is sewn by hand, as I am working on canvases normally used for painting.
+All yarn and textile work is sewn by hand.
+I am working with a needle on canvases normally used for painting.
+These drawings take months to complete.

 What currently inspires you?